lucaspr98/gcBB/README.md

     specify the size of k-mers used in the BOSS construction.
 The default value is k=30.

 *-m*
     specify the size of the blocks read from the files constructed by the eGap.
-The default value is m=1000.
+The default value is m=10000.

+*-p*
+    print boss results in files.